-The Fair is coming up June 1st, so plan to stick around after Closing Ceremonies!
-Elementary students will be selling tickets, helping with games and performing a song.
-Plan to be at City Park 10:30 a.m. – 3:00 p.m. on the 1st to support your little fund-raiser, rain or shine!
+The Fair is coming up May 31st, so plan to stick around after Closing Ceremonies!
+Elementary students will be selling tickets, helping with games and performing at the bandstand.
+Plan to be at City Park 10:30 am – 3:00 pm on the 31st to support your little fund-raiser, rain or shine!

 Thanks to our dedicated parents who all give something of themselves to make our classes an exceptional place for learning and establishing friendships for life.

 asked in the Tadpoles Class (1 1/2 to 3 years old)